hfogle/glds_microarrays/glds_microarrays.md

 ## Description

 This executable R script is the main function for processing GeneLab microarray datasets.
 It may be run with local data if runsheet and raw data files are supplied or called by glds_microarrays.sh which will pull data from the GeneLab repository API.
+It currently supports all Affymetrix platforms and Agilent one and two channel platforms.
+Support for Illumina Beadchip, Nimblegen one and two channel platforms as well as generic two channel platforms is in development.

 ## Required Packages